How to mosaic a tabletop

 The entire table was sanded down with 120- and then 180-grit sandpaper.
 After applying mosaic to the top you can refinish the bottom of the table.
 On the tabletop, apply a wood primer.
 This not only seal the wood surface but also makes it easier for marking out for the mosaic design.

 The design used is a circular one, so the first step was to mark out the circles for each section.
 Hammer a panel pin into the centre of the table (determined by using a tape measure from the edges to the centre) and attach a piece of yarn or chain.
 Tie or insert a pencil onto the yarn or chain and draw the circles.

 I used mosaic glass tiles for the outer edge.
 You will find a variety of mosaic tiles at your local Builders Warehouse.

 The centre circle comprises small, hand cut squares of glass painted with glass stain.
 What's nice about using 3mm glass and glass stain is that you cut the glass to any size or shape and then paint in the colours you need for your mosaic project.

 The outer circle is dark brown stained glass.
 This circle will become branches for the leaves.
 I decided to work from the centre outwards for no reason other than I couldn't wait to work on the design.
 The picture doesn't show the true colours - it's so beautiful.

 Here is a close up.
 Iridescent white tiles form the background around the flowers.
 All the pieces were cut to fit tightly together.
-If you want to learn how to make your tesserae fit like that, download the eBook that gives you easy, step-by-step instructions on how to measure and then cut your tesserae to achieve that puzzle-like look.

 The remainder of the background is filled in with plain white stained glass.
 The pattern is very simple, but I know it's going to look wonderful as a tabletop.